NYCGuide

 THE SPOTS

-Rosella almost exclusively uses ingredients found within the United States, serving up bluefin tuna from North Carolina, black bass from Rhode Island, and smoked steelhead trout from New York.
-If you’ve been carrying around the misconception that American fish is only for guys on Hinge to pose with in their profile pictures, come here, eat some Washington state arctic char over a bed of California-grown rice, and be proven wrong.
-A a la carte meal at this little spot with ocean-colored walls and a long wooden bar will be the highlight of your week, and it'll run you around $50 per person.
+Rosella almost exclusively uses ingredients found within North America, serving up halibut from Nova Scotia, mackerel from North Carolina, and smoked steelhead trout from New York.
+If you’ve been carrying around the misconception that American fish is only for guys on dating apps to pose with in their profile pictures, come here, eat some Washington state arctic char over a bed of California-grown rice, and be proven wrong.
+An a la carte meal (around $50 per person) at this spot with ocean-colored walls and a long wooden bar will be the highlight of your week.
+For a slightly more special occasion, check out Rosella's omakase-only sister restaurant, Bar Miller.

 At $480 a pop (gratuity included), Shion 69 Leonard Street is one of the most expensive omakases in the city.
 But the restaurant delivers on everything it absolutely must for the price: skillfully prepared fish, impeccable service, and enough food to not have to get a secret second dinner at McDonald’s.
 But what makes the two-hour meal truly outstanding is the seven-plate otsumami course in the first half, with signature dishes like butterfish in hot ponzu, a cold horsehair crab salad, and tilefish with deep-fried scales.
 Come to this restaurant for a special occasion, but know that throwing back sake and singing "Happy Birthday" here would be akin to doing TikTok dances in a museum.